 We must not go beyond the limits drawn in ch.
 33:20-23 [of Exodus] in our conceptions of what constituted the sight of God; at the same time we must regard it as a vision of God in some form of manifestation which rendered the divine nature discernible to the human eye.
 Nothing is said as to the form in which God manifested himself.

-So, what does Exodus 33:20-23, the biblical passage mentioned by Keil and Delitzsch, say?
-That scripture passage states,
+Exodus 33:20-23, the scripture passage referenced by Keil and Delitzsch, says,

 He [the Lord God] said, “You cannot see My face; for no man shall see Me and live.”
 And the Lord said, “Here is a place by Me, and you shall stand on the rock.
 So it shall be, while My glory passes by, that I will put you in the cleft of the rock, and will cover you with My hand while I pass by.
 Then I will take away My hand, and you shall see My back; but My face shall not be seen.”